 - SEALED PACKAGES, LARGE BOXES, DUFFLE BAGS, SUITCASES

 Tour Bus Rerouting

-Area tour buses will be rerouted from First Street between Constitution Avenue, NW and Independence Avenue, SW to Third Street, between Constitution Avenue, NW and Independence Avenue, SW for passenger drop off and pick up on Friday, May 24 through Monday, May 27.
+Area tour buses will be rerouted from First Street between Constitution Avenue, NW and Independence Avenue, SW to Third Street, between Constitution Avenue, NW and Independence Avenue, SW on Friday, May 24 through Monday, May 27.
 The United States Capitol Police and Metropolitan Police Department will help manage/facilitate traffic flow in the area of Third Street, between Constitution Avenue, NW and Independence Avenue, SW.

 - First Street between Independence Avenue, SW and Constitution Avenue, NW

 - Pennsylvania Avenue, NW between First Street, NW and Third Street, NW